nodice73/hspipeline/README.md

 2. Make a directory to hold the sequence data somewhere on your computer (this is the "top-level directory" in the **Directory structure** diagram).

-3. Move your project-level directory to the top-level directory.
+3. Move your project-level directory into the top-level directory.

 3. Make the top-level directory and everything in it world-writable (apache runs as user 'www-data' and needs to write to these folders).